gotr00t0day/BugBounty/README.md

 2. Master one tool at a time
 3. Read disclosed reports
 4. Join bug bounty Discord communities
+5. **Specialize:** Focus on specific vulnerability classes or target types (e.g., APIs, mobile).

 ### Documentation
 - Take detailed notes
 - Create reproducible steps
 - Record proof-of-concept videos
 - Use templates for reports
+- **Be Patient:** Finding bugs takes time and persistence.

 ### Safety First
 - Always read program policies
 - Use VPN when testing
 - Never test without authorization
 - Respect scope and rules
+- **Understand Safe Harbor:** Know the legal protections offered by the program policy.

+### General Tips
+- **Network:** Connect with other hunters and researchers.
+- **Handle Duplicates/NA Gracefully:** Learn from them and move on.
+It's part of the process.
+- **Don't Chase Leaderboards:** Focus on learning and quality reports over quantity.

 ## 📚 Must-Read Resources